The best foods for gut health help nourish your gut microbiome and support digestion, immunity and overall wellbeing.

 - Millet

-A diet rich in plant based foods has been shown to support gut function by increasing the diversity of the gut microbiota.
-When choosing plant based foods, diversity is key!
-We should be aiming for 30 plant based foods per week, so next time you are in the supermarket, try to select a range of different coloured fruits and vegetables, and try to add in new variations each week!
+A diet rich in plant-based foods has been shown to support gut function by increasing the diversity of the gut microbiota.
+When choosing foods for good gut health, variety is key.
+Research suggests aiming for around 30 different plant-based foods per week to help support microbial diversity.
+Next time you’re in the supermarket, try adding a variety of colourful fruits and vegetables and include something new to your usual shop.

 Fermented foods have been around for almost 10,000 years, but most of us are only just now becoming aware of them and their benefits to health.
-The health benefits associated with fermented foods come from the bacteria and yeast the food is preserved with.
-Fermentation is an anaerobic process, where the yeast and bacteria break down the foods, resulting in their unique tastes.
-Some great examples of fermented foods are:
+They are some of the most well-known gut healthy foods because they contain naturally occurring bacteria and yeast formed during the fermentation process.

 - Live yoghurt